DOE-COMMS/Q-POP-Modules/README.md

 # Q-POP modules

 The main modules of Q-POP.
 We plan to gradually open source three main modules in the next few years (this year is 2023).
-This is still an ongoing effort, and the first one to be released is the insulator-metal transition module, while superconductor module and the dynamic phase-field module coming later.
+This is still an ongoing effort, and the first one to be released is the insulator-metal transition module, while the superconductor module and the dynamic phase-field module are coming later.

 ## Setup development environment
 This program uses FEniCS C++ library for defining and solving finite-element partial differential equations.
 FEniCS C++ library of version 2019.1.0.post0 must be installed.